Facts & figures

 "Your dreams and goals won’t disappear if you don't reach that elusive mark.
 After one year of full-time study, your university results are what count – not your ATAR.
 Follow your passions and interests, and success and fulfilment will follow too."

 "It's common for students to become so fixated on the ATAR that they lose sight of the big picture of what university can offer them.
-Academic life at university is important, but you stand to gain so much more from the next 3-5 years than book knowledge alone," says Loh.
+Academic life at university is important, but you stand to gain so much more from the next three to five years than book knowledge alone," says Ghezel.

 "Once you've added in your ideal preferences, look at where you would most like to study rather than what you'll study.
 Think about campus locations and what transport and accommodation arrangements you’ll need to make."

 "University is an important time your life where you’ll be given the opportunity to make valuable connections and engage in student life with other like-minded people.
 If ultimately you're offered a place in a course that wasn’t your first preference, you can still reap the benefits and engage in the wider student experience on offer until you make the change to your preferred course."

-"Check if your ideal course has a guaranteed ATAR which will guarantee you an offer to the University of Sydney if achieved.
-To be offered a place in a guaranteed-ATAR course, you’ll need to list the course as your first preference as this is the course you most want to do.
+"Check if your ideal course has a guaranteed ATAR which will guarantee admission to the University of Sydney if achieved.
+To be offered a place in a guaranteed-ATAR course, you’ll need to list the course as your first preference when you apply, and ensure any additional selection criteria is met if relevant.
 When choosing your remaining preferences, look for similar courses – those that will allow you to take similar subjects in your first year," he says.